Exorga, Inc. - Consultants in Organic Chemistry and Molecular Modeling

 In fact, the problem of parameterizing a molecular modeling program for the hydrogen bonds that are present in the molecule under examination is an exercise that is designed to confound any researcher, especially if low-energied, but extremely important, C-H hydrogen bonding is not recognized.
 We have shown that these C-H hydrogen bonds are critically important in almost every type of biomolecule that contains heteroatoms.

-Thus, the QVBMM force field recognizes all of the important stereo-electronic interactions and produces accurate simulations of all kind of molecules, including dimers, trimers and complex hetero-atom laden biomolecules.
-The StruMM3D molecular modeler uses these QVBMM data to generate startling insights into the stereo-electronic features of these molecules.
+Thus, the QVBMM force field recognizes all of the important stereo-electronic interactions, and produces accurate simulations of all kind of molecules, including dimers, trimers and complex hetero-atom laden biomolecules.
+The StruMM3D molecular modeler uses these QVBMM-generated data to reveal startling, and sometimes previously unrecognized, insights into the stereo-electronic features of many molecules.
 Suffice it to say that the QVBMM/StruMM3D package can produce data that are not easily available from MM2, MM3, or any other molecular mechanics program.

 The QVBMM force field is the ONLY molecular modeling program that treats lone pair interactions as native parts of its routines.
 It must therefore be clear that the QVBMM force field offers features and insights that are not available elsewhere, even from ab initio calculations (that are WELL known to not handle electron repulsions well).